Common Japanese Mistakes: Using 気を付けて (Ki o Tsukete)

 The literal meaning is ‘be careful’ but you can also understand the phrase as a broad ‘(please) take care’.
 This nuance can be confusing and would explain why some foreigners use “気を付けて (Ki o Tsukete)” when leaving someone’s home believing they are being polite but they are actually making a mistake.

-When to use 気を付けて (Ki o Tsukete)?
+When Do I Use 気を付けて (Ki o Tsukete)?

 The expression is commonly said to someone leaving on a trip and conveys the idea that one is praying for the safe trip of another.
 However, this can get misused in a context where nothing is inherently dangerous about the activity that the other party is engaging in.
 By using 気を付けて (Ki o Tsukete) in such a context, it can be indirectly used to suggest that you’d hope for something dangerous to happen.